 Hannah advises on transactional and regulatory matters in the energy and infrastructure sector, including complex project developments and financings, mergers and acquisitions and commercial contracts (including corporate PPAs and other innovative routes to market).
 She helps clients to navigate complex issues and difficult negotiating situations by providing simple and pragmatic solutions.

 Hannah's expertise in energy and infrastructure projects makes her able to provide relevant, focused and highly commercial advice.
 She is particularly renowned for her experience in the UK power sector.Hannah has also spent time in-house on secondment to an infrastructure fund and an energy trading business.

-Matthew Rose, a Senior Associate in Orrick's London office, is a member of the Antitrust and Competition Group.
+Matthew Rose, Of Counsel in Orrick's London office, is a member of the Antitrust and Competition Group.
 Matthew's practice focuses mainly on EU and UK competition and regulatory law, including advising on merger control, anti-competitive conduct (including cartels, abuse of dominance and other restrictions on competition) and competition litigation.